Measures of Program Impact and Program Outcomes and Consumer Information: Fall 2018-Spring 2019

 In addition, a summary of completers' effective application of knowledge, skills, and dispositions, completer observation data, and candidates' Teacher Work Sample and Student Teaching Part I data are provided.

 The EPP also conducts a yearly Data Retreat to review data from candidates and completers to reflect on programming and candidate and completer teacher effectiveness.
-School personnel, including teachers, adminstrators, and program faculty from IUP attend the event.
+School personnel, including teachers, administrators, and program faculty from IUP, attend the event.
 Insights from all educators are used to continuously develop and revise programming.
 Professional development is also provided.
 This day represents an opportunity to partner with rural and urban districts and better meet the needs of potential employers.
 Sample documents from the Fall Data Retreat are attached.
 The data from 2018-19 were utilized at this retreat.
 Approximately 30 individuals participated in at least some portion of the day-long event based on work commitments.

 Completers Observation Data Table